a huge pile

 I started The Kitchen Table on the Dutch platform Petje Af, an exclusive club of people that supports the making of new albums with a small monthly (or annual) contribution.
 For that support, members receive an exclusive recording twice a month.
 Recordings that no one else has.
 In addition, each track has background stories about the pieces.
 Sometimes it's about the music itself, sometimes about the personal background.
 At the table in my composition kitchen.

-The Kitchen Table has been around for almost a year now.
-The club now consists of about 130 people.
-The first album is almost out and two others are half done.
+The Kitchen Table has been around since September 2020.
+The club now consists of about 120 people.
+The first album is out, the second is ready for release and the third half done.

-In that year the members received more than two hours (!) of music.
+Since the start the members received more than SEVEN hours (!) of music.
 Also a bit to my own surprise, the tracks are often brand new.
 I really enjoy sharing what I'm up to, reading member comments, and answering questions.

 You too can take a seat at the kitchen table.
 I would really like that.
 I'm still working on albums that are somewhat manageable, but there is also a lot of music waiting for which the recordings are really big projects.